-1 GHG intensity level is defined as tonnes of CO2-equivalent emissions (including scopes 1, 2, & 3 emissions) per
+1 GHG intensity level is defined as tonnes of CO2-equivalent emissions (including scopes 1, 2, & 3 emissions) per million USD of revenue.
+2 The ESG score is calculated based on an internal weighting methodology allocating different weights for the E, S

-The ESG score is calculated based on an internal weighting methodology allocating different weights for the E, S & G dimensions.
+2 The ESG score is calculated based on an internal weighting methodology allocating different weights for the E, S & G dimensions.
 The different weights are based on the materiality of each dimension in each subindustry.
 The ESG score is calculated from 0 to 100, 0 being the worst and 100 being the best.
 The ESG score is then ranked on the investment universe to estimate the ESG rank for the Index and the portfolio (excluding assets held for the purpose of liquidity and hedging instruments) as a simple weighted average.
 More information on the methodology can be found here.
 For the purposes of the above graph, the ESG scores of the portfolio and the Index have been divided by 10.

-Appendix 7: Sustainable Finance Disclosure Regulation (SFDR) (unaudited) (continued) as at 31 December 2024

-...and compared to previous periods?
+Appendix 6: Sustainable Finance Disclosure Regulation (SFDR) (unaudited) (continued) as at 31 December 2024 and compared to previous periods?